chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

     review should take place within a few days, though timing may vary depending on other deadlines.

+* See `Reviewer responsibilities`_ for details on what performing a review on another contributor's code entails.

 Work with your reviewers
 ------------------------